azsk/AzTS-docs/Control coverage/Feature/Bastion.md

 >- Bastion sku is of type "Standard" and Bastion shareable link is disabled.
 >
 > **Failed:**
-> Bastion sku is of type "Standard" and Bastion shareable link is enabled for VM.
+> Bastion sku is of type "Standard" and Bastion shareable link is enabled.

 >
 ### Recommendation